ayusbhar2/mathematics_masters_thesis/README.md

-This repository contains my mathematics master's thesis (soon to be a paper submission; preprint available [here](https://arxiv.org/abs/2301.12651)).
+This repository contains my mathematics master's thesis (paper submission awaiting approval; preprint [here](https://arxiv.org/abs/2301.12651)).
 The file named `Thesis.pdf` contains the full work.
 Files named `Presentation*` contain a condensed version of the material that I presented in my thesis defense.
 Accompanying code that was used to produce experimental results can be found [here](https://github.com/ayusbhar2/homotopy_continuatioNN).

 # Critical Points of Deep Linear Networks in $\mathbb{C}^N$